sergworks/tforge-docs/docs/classes/tcipher/getinstance.md

 ### Remarks

-*   Operation field is mutable; for example, you can create *TCipher* instance with encryption operation specified, use it for encryption by calling [Init](init.md) and later reuse the instance for decryption by calling [DecryptInit](decryptinit.md).
+*   Operation is mutable; for example, you can create *TCipher* instance with encryption operation specified, use it for encryption by calling [Init](init.md) and later reuse the instance for decryption by calling [DecryptInit](decryptinit.md).
 Operation may not be defined in *AAlgID* and specified later by calling [EncryptInit](EncryptInit) for encryption or [DecryptInit](decryptinit.md) for decryption.

 ### Examples